Omar: qualitative social scientist

 Omar collects empirical data through interviews, workshops, and focus groups, sometimes using video-conferencing software to facilitate focus group online interactions.
 However, in-person meetings are preferred when appropriate.

 Collaboration is key to Omar's work, as he communicates with researchers at the University of York and externally.
-He frequently attends internal meetings via video conferencing and participates in workshops across the UK and EU, usually travelling by train for domestic events and flying for European ones.
+He frequently attends internal meetings via video conferencing and participates in workshops across the UK and EU, usually travelling by train for domestic events and only flying for non-European ones.
 When in-person isn’t necessary, he opts for online attendance.

 Omar occasionally hosts workshops at the University, sometimes providing food for attendees.
 When attending workshops or conferences, he can claim expenses for meals, typically opting for quick options like sandwiches, but occasionally dining at restaurants when the expense allowance is higher.